 Problem: Unclean Gravel

-If you‘ve cleaned your tank using a siphon gravel cleaner, but the water starts to turn cloudy again as soon as you put it in the tank, it’s very likely to be the gravel that’s causing problems.
+If you‘ve cleaned your tank using a siphon gravel cleaner, but the water starts to turn cloudy again as soon as you put it in, it’s very likely to be the gravel that’s causing problems.

 You’ll need to wash the gravel carefully and thoroughly to solve this issue, as only a very small amount of dirt or debris can seriously cloud up your water.